alykoshin/require-dir-all/README.md

 while the second one lacks file/dir filtering and for some reason store modules in non-hierarchical structure, taking only one file from several ones with the same name.

+If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/require-dir-all/issues).

 ## Installation

 ```sh